-Whenever I read the letters of Saint Paul and come across his typical opening greetings, such as the one in Romans 1:7, “Grace to you and peace from God our Father and the Lord Jesus Christ", I feel connected immensely to the power of that greeting.
+Whenever I read the letters of Saint Paul and come across his typical opening greetings, such as the one in Romans 1:7, “Grace to you and peace from God our Father and the Lord Jesus Christ", I feel connected immensely to the power of that greetings.
 In my opinion, one of the best greetings ever is to wish someone grace and peace.

 Peace is a goal toward which we journey.
 Greeting someone with peace is a usual greeting for the Arabs and the Jews.
 Along the streets of Jerusalem, you hear “Shalom” (peace) very frequently till this day.
 No surprise the Lord would greet his disciples: “Peace I leave with you; my peace I give to you; not as the world gives do I give to you” (Jn 14:27).
 It was a consistent pattern of his greetings to the disciples after the resurrection too.

 The Lord’s greeting of peace isn’t simply casual.
 It conveys a unique reality to those who accept those words.
 Scripture tells us “Christ is our peace” (Eph 2:14).
 Hence, when peace (Christ) is greeting you, I bet you need not go anywhere else to possess it.
-The Lords greetings of peace is deepened and loaded with powerful reality.
+The Lord's greetings of peace is deepened and loaded with powerful reality.

 Thus, to wish someone peace is a profound prayer for the peace of soul that comes from God.
 Peace of soul, I suppose, is all everyone wants so they have that kind of serenity, which is joyful, reassuring and saving.
 As Archbishop Sheen says, when people have peace of soul, peace in society and in the world could be possible.
-Because no one will give peace if they don’t have it.
+Because no one will give peace if they don’t have it (Sheen, 1949).

 To be saved and live in peace is the greatest blessing of life.
 Grace and peace come from God the Father and the Son, as Saint Paul shows in his greetings (Rom 1:7).
 Therefore, to wish people grace and peace is to wish them divine providence for what they need now (grace) and what they desire (peace).